rhuanca/samples-deeplearning-activationfunctions/README.md

 # Testing Activation Functions

-A set of neural network model with the purpose of compare different activation functions and it effect to the learning process.
+A set of neural network models with the purpose of compare different activation functions and its effects to the learning process.
 This is inspired in the following article:

 [Exploring Activation Functions for Neural Networks](https://towardsdatascience.com/exploring-activation-functions-for-neural-networks-73498da59b02)